Cmay-html/Simple-Blog-Post-Manager/README.md

 - A modern web browser

 ### View Live Site
-Visit the deployed application at:  https://cmay-html.github.io//
+Visit the deployed application at:  https://cmay-html.github.io/Simple-Blog-Post-Manager

-The live site allows you to:
+The site allows you to:
+ - View posts on the left, click to reveal details on the right.
+- Use the form to add new posts (title, content, author).
+- Click 'Edit' to update a post’s details.
+- Click 'Delete' to remove a post.

 ### Local Development